-Sometimes the beauty, fashion, and health industries become uplifting and revolutionary tools.
+Sometimes beauty, fashion, and health industries become uplifting and revolutionary tools.
 Other times, not so much.
 Remember Marilyn Monroe’s extensive beauty and health regimens?
-We can get behind her commitment to weight lifting, for example, but less so that “calorie restricted diet” consisting of mostly raw eggs, “four or five” baby carrots, meat, and a fatty ice-cream sunday (ok, we’ll take the sunday).
+We can get behind her commitment to weight lifting, for instance, but less so that “calorie restricted diet” of mostly raw eggs, “four or five” baby carrots, red meat, and a fatty ice-cream sunday (ok, we’ll take the sunday).

 In an exploration of beauty, and the exhaustive lengths often gone to achieve it – whatever ‘it’ is – we’ve compiled a list of our top 12 most, ehrm, original beauty hacks in modern history…

 1. Marlene Dietrich’s Gold-dusted Hair